Netherlands face early reminder of bitter disappointment

 Coach Louis van Gaal, who took over after a disappointing Euro 2012 in which the 'Oranje' lost all their group matches, has made a point of introducing younger talent, capping 25 new players in his 19 games in charge since August 2012.

-But the likes of Robin van Persie, Arjen Robben and Wesley Sneijder have remained a constant under Van Gaal, who is in his second spell in charge.
+But the likes of Robin van Persie, Arjen Robben and Rafael van der Vaart have remained a constant under Van Gaal, who is in his second spell in charge.

 The Dutch were the first of the European countries to qualify for the finals in Brazil, beating Italy by 20 minutes on the night of September 10, steaming through a relatively easy preliminary group by winning their first six matches and eventually dropping just two points in 10 games.